 MAB: Growing up in New York we spent a lot of time in the city.
 My mother always had us pick out a scarf or some gloves from a street vendor to give to a homeless person on the street.
 We also did many midnight runs with our church youth group which made a huge impact on me.
 As I got older and lived in the city on my own, I always carried extra snacks and things to give out as I went about my day.

 That connection to the homeless community early on has really stayed with me.
 It was my first experience with social injustice.
 Since moving to Nashville, I have become involved with a lot of other social issues such as equal rights and fighting for the LGBTQ community.
-This awareness has fueled my passion to make a difference through compassion, love
+This awareness has fueled my passion to make a difference through compassion, love music.

 You started Kindness Cookies to help the homeless right here in Nashville.
 How did that come about?